Contexter/FountainAI/README.md

   - [Accessing Compiler Output in GitHub Actions](#accessing-compiler-output-in-github-actions)
   - [Conclusion](#conclusion)

-### Introduction
+## Introduction

-This guide provides a comprehensive step-by-step approach to create a generic Vapor application manually and then set it up with an optimal implementation environment using modern DevOps practices.
-Initially, you will manually create a basic Vapor application, which serves as a robust foundation for further development.
-Following this, the guide details how to establish a scalable and flexible environment for your application, leveraging Docker to manage all services, including Nginx, PostgreSQL, and the envisioned future integration of Redis and RedisAI.
+This guide provides a comprehensive approach to creating and deploying a Vapor application using modern DevOps practices.
+You'll start by manually setting up a basic Vapor application and then configure a scalable environment leveraging Docker for services like Nginx, PostgreSQL, Redis, and RedisAI.
+Through detailed steps, you will establish automated testing and deployment using GitHub Actions, ensuring a streamlined workflow from development to production with CI/CD (Continuous Integration/Continuous Deployment).
+This setup is designed to enhance efficiency, reliability, and scalability for your application.

-By configuring GitHub Actions, the guide ensures automated setup, testing, and deployment, facilitating a seamless workflow from development to production.
-This setup guarantees continuous integration and continuous deployment (CI/CD), offering complete flexibility and scalability as your application grows.
-Through the detailed steps provided, you will achieve a streamlined and efficient development process, ready to accommodate future enhancements and integrations.

 ### Vision and Goals

-**The Vision**: To establish an automated, efficient, and reliable pipeline for developing and deploying Vapor applications.
-By integrating Docker and GitHub Actions, we aim to streamline the development process, reduce deployment errors, and ensure consistent application performance across different environments.
+**The Vision**: Establish an automated, efficient, and reliable pipeline for developing and deploying Vapor applications.

 **Goals**:
-1. **Automate Setup**: Simplify the initial setup of a Vapor application with automated scripts and workflows.
+1. **Automate Setup**: Simplify the initial setup with automated scripts and workflows.
-2. **Leverage Containerization**: Use Docker to create isolated, consistent environments for development, staging, and production.
+2. **Leverage Containerization**: Create isolated, consistent environments for development, staging, and production using Docker.
 3. **Implement CI/CD**: Integrate GitHub Actions for automated building, testing, and deployment.
-4. **Enhance Security and Reliability**: Securely manage secrets and configurations, ensuring reliable deployment processes.
+4. **Enhance Security and Reliability**: Securely manage secrets and configurations to ensure reliable deployment processes.
-5. **Ensure Scalability**: Design the setup to easily scale with the growth of the application.
+5. **Ensure Scalability**: Design the setup to scale easily as the application grows.

+## The FountainAI Project

+In this guide, we will focus on implementing a specific project, FountainAI.
+FountainAI is a conceptual AI model designed to analyze and process scripts.
+The project involves creating a network graph, defining an OpenAPI specification, and implementing the application using Vapor.

+The following sections provide detailed steps on how to conceptualize the FountainAI network graph, specify the OpenAPI, and implement the application using Vapor, a popular server-side Swift framework.

 ## The Fountain Network Graph